 Should ecommerce brands start with PMax or Shopping?

-If you need query-level control and your feed is new, prioritize clarity-first structures; if your feed is mature and tags are solid, PMax can scale faster — with stricter guardrails.
+If you need query-level control and your feed is new, prioritize Standard Shopping — build conversion history first, then add PMax once feed quality and conversion volume are stable.
+If your feed is mature and you have 50+ conversions per month, PMax can scale faster across channels.

 What is a realistic ROAS target for ecommerce in 2026?